A few summers ago, our family was finishing up dinner outside, everyone done eating except my then 4-year old son. I remember this exchange with him:

 “We have lots of theories and ideologies, as I like to say, that are inherited meaning…I have a dear friend, Greg Snyder, and he says, ‘We don’t have personal thoughts, we have private thoughts.’
 And by that, he means that all of our thoughts come from someplace else.
 They come from the ideas of the time and the era and the space that we’re in.”

-While food guilt can feel so personal (“there’s something wrong with me“), it I were to share all of my clients’ judgments about food and body image, it’s remarkable how similar these thoughts all are.
+While food guilt can feel so personal (“there’s something wrong with me“), if I were to share all of my clients’ judgments about food and body image, it’s remarkable how similar these thoughts all are.
 Diet culture, which is rooted in white supremacy culture, is in the air, and it’s definitely not personal.

 If food sometimes feels hard or stressful (you don’t have to have a clinical eating disorder for this to be true), please consider reaching out to a registered dietitian nutritionist (or CN if you’re in WA state) who takes a non-diet, Health at Every Size® approach.

-While I hope you have lots of satisfying, pleasurable eating experiences ahead of you, I also hope that regardless of your eating experiences (pleasant, unpleasant or neutral), you can meet yourself with kindness and know that your worth is never on the line.
+While I hope you have lots of satisfying, pleasurable eating experiences ahead of you, I mostly hope that regardless of your eating experiences (pleasant, unpleasant or neutral), you can meet yourself with kindness and know that your worth is never on the line.